Portrait of a Young Woman (Hals; Hull): Clothes and status

 Claus Grimm tells us that only important people of elevated social or official status had their portrait painted in Hals's day, and that when such people sat for a portrait, they posed, and were dressed, to impress.
 He concludes that the purpose of such portraits was less to capture the sitter as a person and more to record their high status.

 The woman who sat for the Portrait of a Young Woman wears a white chemise under an apparently plain black gown, and over her shoulders a white linen tippet or collar tied with a small bow of narrow silvery-golden ribbon.
-Her tippet has pleats and a simple frill round its lower edge.
+Her tippet is pleated or layered round its lower edge, but is otherwise plain.
 On her head she wears a coif fastened at the top with a single pearl-headed pin.
 On her right sleeve is a little brooch or other ornament, the shape and colour of which seem to echo the shape and colour of her ribbon bow.
 According to W. A. Martin and Lucy West she also wears drop earrings.
 They are simple and appear not to be a matching pair.
 Sketchily rendered, they might just as plausibly be construed as the loose ends of a golden-coloured cord meant for tying the coif.
-There is nothing to signal conspicuous wealth—there is no elaborate collar, for instance, or any fine lace or embroidery.
+There is nothing here calculated to impress; nothing for instance, to signal conspicuous wealth—there is no elaborate collar, or any fine lace or embroidery.

 The general style of the young woman's attire would have been familiar to the people of Haarlem at her time, at least as an option for older ladies.
 One of the regentesses of the old men's almshouse (the second figure from the right in their group portrait that Hals painted in about 1664) is similarly dressed.